dmalikov/transmission-proxy/README.md

-# transmission-servant
+# transmission-proxy

-Simple script for sending huge amounts of torrent files to a remote transmission server with ability to set location directory according to a tracker name.
+Simple script for sending torrent files to a remote transmission server with ability to set location directory according to a tracker name.

-`transmission-servant` just watches given directory for a new torrent file, lookups for a directory name based on a tracker name and calls `transmission-remote` with a necessary `--download-dir` argument.
+`transmission-proxy` just watches given directory for a new torrent file, lookups for a directory name based on a tracker name and calls `transmission-remote` with a necessary `--download-dir` argument.

 Yep, just that.
 Nothing more.

-**Q**:* well wait, who cares about different directories for a different trackers?*
-**A**:* you cannot have one torrent pointing at 2 different trackers in transmission*

 ## Usage

-Create a `~/.servantrc` configuration file like:
+Create a `~/.transmission.proxy.rc` configuration file like:

 ```
 {